ArduPilot/ardupilot_wiki/common/source/docs/common-qiotek-zealoth7.rst

 DroneCAN capability
 ===================
 There are 2 CAN ports which allow connecting two independant CAN bus outputs.
 Each of these can have multiple CAN peripheral devices connected.
 A CAN splitter board is included with the flight controller.
-The CAN drivers are disabled by default and need to be enabled by setting :ref:`CAN_P1_DRIVER<CAN_P1_DRIVER>` = 1 for the CAN port on the back of the board, or :ref:`CAN_P2_DRIVER<CAN_P2_DRIVER>` = for the CAN2 port on the side of the board.
-The board should be rebooted after changing either of these values.
+Please refer to the :ref:`CAN Bus Setup <common-canbus-setup-advanced>`.

 Where to Buy
 ============